jungtaekkim/bayeso/paper.md

 - Installation: We upload our software in a popular repository for Python packages, PyPI, accordingly BayesO can be easily installed in any supported environments.
 - Documentation: We create official documentation with docstring.
 A code convention, docstring is supported in Python and it is accomplished by specific templates of comments.
 The documentation is hosted on the Internet.
 Besides, it also provides a document in PDF format.

-# Dicussion and Conclusion
+# Conclusion

-In this work we have presented our own Bayesian optimization framework, referred to as BayesO, which is written in Python under the MIT license.
-We described the features of our software and the components for software development.
-Based on our codebase, we showed that our BayesO is established and maintained well in the perspective of software development.
-Moreover, we introduced our sister project, BayesO Benchmarks, which implements various benchmark functions and helps to utilize them easily.
+In this work we have presented our own Bayesian optimization framework, referred to as BayesO.
+We hope that our project enables many researchers to suggest a new algorithm by modifying BayesO and many practitioners to utilize Bayesian optimization in their applications.

-Our project enables many researchers to suggest a new algorithm by modifying BayesO and many practitioners to utilize Bayesian optimization in their applications.
-However, as the limitations of this work, it is difficult to scale up Bayesian optimization in terms of the dimensionality of search space and the number of queries.
-Precisely describing, compared to a Bayesian optimization framework with modern learning techniques, e.g., BoTorch, the current version of BayesO cannot enjoy the parallel computations that are led from the latest machine learning frameworks, e.g., PyTorch [@PaszkeA2019neurips] and GPyTorch [@GardnerJR2018neurips].
-To resolve such limitations, we will be able to support a matrix computation with GPU operations.

 # Acknowledgements